 You can get involved in the conversation on social media using the hash tag #CountMeIn and #YoungCarersAwarenessDay.

 We are proud to support Young Carer’s Awareness Day.
 With 1 in 5 secondary school children thought to be caring for another, it’s so important that these young people are receiving the support and recognition they so greatly deserve.
 Please join us in spreading the word across your networks, in person and online, to raise awareness for this worthy cause.

-Mel, Care Manager
+Denise, Care Manager